 Shivan Somaratne, Investment Associate, shared about his relationship with former Vice President of Investments, M’leigh Koziol, who lost her battle with cancer earlier this year.
 He recalled having to share the news with her clients and how deeply they were affected.
 Throughout her journey, he was always impressed by her strength and how nothing got her down.
 M’leigh was also a mentor to Terretta, and encouraged her to talk about her personal journey overcoming cancer.

-Jack Johnson, Vice President of Investments, served as caregiver for his wife when she was diagnosed with breast cancer and rare blood disorder, Paroxysmal Nocturnal Hemoglobinuria.
+Jack Johnson, Vice President of Investments, served as a caregiver for his wife when she was diagnosed with breast cancer and rare blood disorder, Paroxysmal Nocturnal Hemoglobinuria.
 To this day he carries around a notebook with the information that doctors would need if she had to go to the hospital.
 She has been cancer free for 10 years, and he continues to support breast cancer awareness and advocates for early detection.

 Margot Nuthmann, retired Vice President of Insurance, has been both caregiver and survivor.
 She is currently an “Earth Angel” caretaker volunteer through Angel Flight West.
 AFW is an organization that helps transport cancer patients to their treatments.
 She has experienced cancer and loss throughout her journey, but she is dedicated to making a difference in someone’s life every day, actively participates in support groups, and is working diligently on her bucket list.